Paprika: Use

 In Hungary this traditional food is called veresbors; the pepper itself is called fűszerpaprika.

 Paprika is used as an ingredient throughout the world in dishes such as rice, stews and soups and in the preparation of sausages, mixed with meats and other spices.

 Hungary

-Hungary's best-known national dishes both incorporate paprika: a meat soup, gulyás, and a stew internationally known as goulash but called in Hungary pörkölt, porkélt or paprikas.
+Hungary's best-known national dishes both incorporate paprika: a meat soup, gulyás, and a stew internationally known as goulash but called in Hungary pörkölt, porkélt or paprikás.
 Paprikash, a sauce combining paprika, onions and sour cream, is used in chicken and veal dishes and with savoury crèpes.
 David comments on paprika:

 In a 2016 study Zsuzsa Gille writes that paprika is:

 Spain and Portugal

 In Spanish cuisine, paprika is an essential ingredient of chorizo pork sausages.
 In contrast to the less well-known chorizo from the French side of the Pyrenees, which is traditionally spiced with piment d'Espelette, Spanish chorizos are spiced with pimentón.
 The sausage may be mild or spicy depending on the type of paprika used.
 Valencian paella uses both paprika and saffron in the mix of rice, meat and vegetables.
 Paprika features in Basque cuisine.
 David instances Moules au riz à la Basquaise (mussels with spiced rice, Basque style) and Faisan au riz Basquais (pheasant with spiced rice).
 In sofrito, the aromatic mixture of diced vegetables used as the basis of many stews and casseroles, Spanish cooks typically add paprika to the mix.

 In Portuguese cuisine, where it is known as colorau, paprika plays an important part.
 It accounts for the orange shade and piquant taste of many of Portugal's pork and poultry dishes, and is similar to a hot Hungarian paprika.
 Paprika is also much used in fish dishes including eels, cuttlefish and the mixed fish stew caldeirada.
 It deepens the shade of some Portuguese cheeses, and adds spice to the local equivalent of chorizo, chouriço.